mahichodhary/Atlantis_Document/README.md

 You do not need a server-side repo config file unless you want to customize some aspect of Atlantis on a per-repo basis.

-To use server side repo config create a config file, ex. repos.yaml, and pass it to the atlantis server command via the --repo-config
+To use server side repo config create a config file, ex. repos.yaml, and pass it to the atlantis server command via the --repo-config.

+repos:
+- id: /.*/
+  branch: /.*/
+  repo_config_file: path/to/atlantis.yaml
+  plan_requirements: [approved]
+  apply_requirements: [approved]
+  allowed_overrides: [apply_requirements, workflow, delete_source_branch_on_merge, repo_locking]

 repos:

   # id can either be an exact repo ID or a regex.
   # If using a regex, it must start and end with a slash.
   # Repo ID's are of the form {VCS hostname}/{org}/{repo name}, ex.
   # github.com/runatlantis/atlantis.
 - id: /.*/

   # branch is an regex matching pull requests by base branch
   # (the branch the pull request is getting merged into).
   # By default, all branches are matched